bliu104/bestgroupproject/README.md

 - Built with React, MongoDB, and Express.js/Node.js

 ## Features:
 - CRUD functionality:
 - Ability to create, delete, edit, and view items utilizing a cloud database
 - Authentication
-  - User must be signed in or sign up to view,edit,delete,create items
+- User must be signed in or sign up to view, edit, delete, and create items
 - Search bar to search through items
-- Filter by color, price, condition
+- Filter by color, price, and condition
 - Sort items alphabetically or by price
+- Contact us page for feedback or customer support
+- Email communication with page visitors

 ## UI Features:
 - Dark/Light Mode - save energy by switching to dark mode